 - Improves environmental quality by reducing carbon emissions and air pollution

 - Saves money on energy costs as the price continues to drop from technological developments

 - Improves electric grid resilience during peak demand and other stresses to the system

 Summit County handles Photovoltaic-DC (solar) applications for the Town of Frisco.
 Find application forms at the link below.

 - Summit County Building Permits– The Town of Frisco reduced the cost and consolidated its permitting process for solar projects.
 Collaborating with Summit County and Summit Fire & EMS, we have created a one-stop shopping approach to the process by having the applicant bring all permit materials to Summit County.
 Applicants do not need to bring application materials to the Town, Summit Fire, and Summit County for separate permits and pay separate fees.
 Summit County will now receive the permit application, take in the fee (a maximum total permit fee of $500) and refer the permit to Summit Fire and the Town for approval, issue the permit, and perform the inspections.

-You can estimate the performance of potential PV projects using the National Renewable Energy Laboratory’s PVWatts Calculator.
+Estimate the performance of potential Photovoltaic-DC (PV) projects using the National Renewable Energy Laboratory’s PVWatts Calculator.